 Ingredients for Crock Pot Cinnamon Apples

-3 lb. apples – Use any type of apples you prefer.
+Apples – Use any type of apples you prefer.

-1 tbsp. ground cinnamon – Make sure there is no added sugar.
+Ground cinnamon – Make sure there is no added sugar.
 You just want plain, ground cinnamon.

-¼ tsp. salt – I used pink Himalayan salt.
+Salt – I used pink Himalayan salt.
 But use whatever salt you normally use in cooking or baking.

-3 tbsp. pure maple syrup – Or any other type of sweetener you prefer.
+Pure maple syrup – Or any other type of sweetener you prefer.
 See notes above.

-How to Make Crock Pot Cinnamon Apples – Step by Step Photos
+How to Make Crock Pot Cinnamon Apples – Step-by-Step Photos

 Peel, core, and slice the apples.
 Using an apple corer will make this job quick and easy.